apsdehal/awesome-ctf/README.md

 # CTF Tools

-A curated list of awesome CTF frameworks, libraries, resources and softwares.
+A curated list of CTF frameworks, libraries, resources and softwares.

 ### Contributing